mogapog/hppy-macros/readme.md

 Right now the hppy project is in a beta phase and a lot of things could and will change.
 Please report any bugs you find as this will help make the project better.

+The tool works by creating a text file with the commands and running them as bash.
+You input the commands you want to be stored in a macro, and then you run them all at once.

+You can schedule the macros to run at certain hours of the day, and at certain days of the week if you want to.
+Currently you can only schedule one macro at a time,
+and the macro will not keep scheduling if you restart the computer.

+There are _other_ (and better) ways to run multiple commands on the background and schedule them.
+But if you want, you can run this one.
+It's lightweight, somewhat easy to use and easy to fork.

 Thanks for reading.

 ## Hppy version 0.1.0